pavelvodrazka/docker-ulozto-downloader/README.md

 ## Credits

-[Jiří Setnička](https://github.com/setnicka) - author of the [ulozto-downloader](https://github.com/setnicka/ulozto-downloader) used by this image.
+[Jiří Setnička](https://github.com/setnicka) - Author of the [ulozto-downloader](https://github.com/setnicka/ulozto-downloader) used by this image.